Manage Sender Reputation & Boost Email Deliverability With Subdomains

 It’s also good practice to send triggered ‘welcome’ messages to your newly opted-in subscribers to interest them at an early stage.

 - consider implementing confirmed opt-ins

 Confirmed opt-ins or double opt-ins are registration techniques where new subscriber verifies their contact data after subscribing to your newsletter.
 Confirmed opt-ins increase engagement rates and secure brands from void email addresses, spammers, and bots.

 In no situation should brands buy email marketing lists.
 Following this emailing strategy is the easiest way to get caught into a spam trap or added to a blacklist.

 When checking email deliverability metrics, consider monitoring your reputation on each ISP individually.
 For example, your overall deliverability rate may be high but your delivery and engagement rate on Gmail may be much lower than on Microsoft.
 To solve the issue, we strongly encourage using:

 - Google postmaster tools;

-- Microsoft SNDS (for companies with dedicated IP address);
+- Microsoft SNDS (for companies with a dedicated IP address);

 - A highly-qualified third-party professional for reputation monitoring.